 The team behind the Icebergs Dining Room & Bar and Dolphin Hotel bring a new pub to Bondi Beach.

-“Whenever I am asked what the BBPB will be I reply very simply that it’s a Public Bar.
+“Whenever I am asked what BBPB is I reply very simply that it’s a Public Bar.
 Its not a hotel with a dining room or wine room, its just a basic Public Bar.
 It takes pride in being a bar that represents Sydney and Bondi Beach today whilst maintaining the simple qualities that a Public Bar should have… community values, good food and a simple cold beer.” – Maurice Terzini

-BBPB will offer a concise wine list in line with a minimal intervention philosophy by Wine Director, James Hird.
+BBPB offers a concise wine list in line with a minimal intervention philosophy by Wine Director, James Hird.
 “For me drinkability is key, I really hate not being able to drink wine when I hit a pub”, says Hird.
 “It’s been great fun putting together the BBPB wine list.
 It’s pretty wild for a Public Bar to have Latta Vino orange wine and our exclusive bottling of Cantina Giardino Terzini Anfora Rosato in the mix.
 We really wanted the Public Bar list to be accessible so we have sourced some cracking lo-fi wine made in the Adelaide Hills (a Sauvignon Blanc) and Pinot Grigio from the King Valley in Victoria to keep the beach-goers hydrated.”

 “It’s an ode to traditional public bars, so there are counter meals, it’s an everyday venue.
 It’s just easy and cheap,” drives home Terzini.

-The food heroes will be; Pizza – romanesque, flat, crispy in style with a nod to influences from New York and New Jersey; The “Double Patty Bondi Matty” or “Squish” burger, a rendition of a burger Monty Koludrovic made with Matty Matheson (VICE munchies) for a event last year at the Icebergs; “Bella’s Hot Fried Chicken”, a homage to good friend Morgan McGlone of Belles Hot Chicken fame; sweets to revolve around house made gelato by Icebergs Dining Room’s Jaclyn Koludrovic.
+The food heroes are; Pizza – romanesque, flat, crispy in style with a nod to influences from New York and New Jersey; The “Double Patty Bondi Matty” or “Squish” burger, a rendition of a burger Monty Koludrovic made with Matty Matheson (VICE munchies) for a event last year at the Icebergs; “Bella’s Hot Fried Chicken”, a homage to good friend Morgan McGlone of Belles Hot Chicken fame; sweets to revolve around house made gelato by Icebergs Dining Room’s Jaclyn Koludrovic.

 Bar snacks include Pinzimonio; Prosciutto Crochettes; Herb Polenta Nuggets, and a King Prawn Piadina, Fennel, Herbs & Seaweed.
 Lastly a pub menu wouldn’t be complete with plates like schnitzel, fish and steak.
 The BBPB take on these classics are are: Cotoletta Alla Holstein – Crumbed Chicken, Fried Egg, Anchovy, Caper, Lemon & Rocket;